dylandebaun/recombination-landscape/README.md

 # recombination-landscape
 Preparing VCF and running ReLERNN

+Optimally, you have many whole genome sequence data for individuals from a single panmictic population mapping to a closely related reference genome (conspecific is best).

 ### 1. For each indiviudal, run haplotypecaller using GATK to produce a GVCF file

 ```